popcord/Tensor.art-Scraper/README.md

 2. Navigates to the [Tensor.art models](https://tensor.art/models) webpage URL.
 3. Waits for user confirmation before proceeding to save the webpage source.
 4. Parses the HTML content using BeautifulSoup to extract data.
-5. Filters out unwanted data based on specified conditions.
+5. Filters out unwanted data based on specified conditions(non-ascii characters).
 6. Stores the extracted data in a JSON file.
 7. Updates an existing JSON file with new data, if available.
 8. Displays the extracted data on the console.